divergentrain/personal-website/_posts/2025-08-15-Rust-sucks-for-cae.md

 me up.
 Finally, a way to escape the data races and the tyranny of C++ compilers that think `"segmentation fault"` is an acceptable personality trait.

-I was ready to go all in — maybe even color my hair blue before I started the development.
+I was ready to go all in — maybe even color my hair blue before writing my first lines in Rust.
 Rust seemed like my ticket to a modern, sane, productive development experience.
 Sure, I expected a few bumps along the way, but hey, Rust is supposed to make large projects _easy_, right?
 No big deal.